swiftlang/swift-evolution/proposals/0302-concurrent-value-and-concurrent-closures.md

 #### `Sendable` conformance checking for structs and enums

 `Sendable` types are extremely common in Swift and aggregates of them are also safe to transfer across concurrency domains.
-As such, the Swift compiler allows direct conformance to `Sendable` for structs and classes that are compositions of other `Sendable` types:
+As such, the Swift compiler allows direct conformance to `Sendable` for structs and enums that are compositions of other `Sendable` types:

 ```swift
 struct MyPerson : Sendable { var name: String, age: Int }